ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

 -   Today, compilers are considerably more complex due to the necessary integration with development environments (PyCharm, CLion, IntelliJ IDEA, etc.).
 Watch the video [*Anders Hejlsberg on Modern Compiler Construction*](https://www.youtube.com/watch?v=wSdV1M7n4gQ): you will appreciate much more what your IDEs do!

-# Course Conclusions
+# Conclusions

-# Course Conclusions
+# Conclusions

 -   We've reached the end of the course!

--   Once you've implemented the parser, you can release version `1.0` of your program, sell it to Disney Studios, make a ton of money, and live like royalty for the rest of your life!
+-   Once you've implemented the parser, you can release version `1.0` of your program, sell it to Disney Studios, make a ton of money, and live in luxury for the rest of your life!

 -   If, however, you intend to continue working as a «physicist», before concluding, it's good to review what we've learned in this course and how it can be useful to you in the future, even if it doesn't involve *rendering* 3D scenes…